emmasuzuki/EasyForm/README.md

 You set error properties and message in xml and EasyForm will show error message when it is needed.
 Optinally, a button can be disabled when there is an error and enabled when all fields have valid inputs.

 ### Disclaimer
 This project is still with minimal features.
 I am very happy to accept any feature requests, bug reports.
 Please feel free to open Issues and I will try my best to prioritize it.
-I really like to ask for any additional feature ideas since a form varies for different product domains and I am bad at see all ascpects of those use cases.
+I really like to ask for any additional feature ideas since a form varies for different product domains and I am bad at see all aspects of those use cases.

 ##Installation
 ```